Xinglab/rMATS-DVR/README.md

 	 Alt_onSense: alternative allele on sense strand.
 	 Location: location of the variant on gene.
 	 KnownSNP: rs ID of known SNP (dbSNP) hit.
-	 KnownRNAediting: boolean variable to show whether the SNV has a hit in known RNA editing database.
+	 KnownRNAediting: boolean variable to show whether the variant has a hit in known RNA editing database.
 	 RepeatName: name of repeat element which covers the variant.
 	 RepeatName: family of repeat element which covers the variant.